cdinger/cdinger.github.com/_posts/2013-11-06-display-git-revision-in-your-application.md

 ---
 layout: post
-title: "Display git revision in your application footer"
+title: "Display git revision in your Rails application footer"
-lead: "Display and link your deployed git revision (and Rails environment) in your application template"
+lead: "It's always nice to know which version of your code is deployed.
+When your product owner discovers a bug in your staging/test instance especially, you want to know 'what version was that?'.
+Or, more importantly, 'who checked in and deployed that code?!'."
 ---
 It's always nice to know which version of your code is deployed.
 When your product owner discovers a bug in your staging/test instance especially, you want